Velocee/vlc-android-sdk/README.md

 Audio+ Integration
 ------------------
 The Velocee Audio+ module plays user adapted audio content to the user.
-In order to use the Audio+ module the application might include an audio player UI for the Audio+ module.
+In order to use the prebuilt Audio+ UI player in conjunction with Audio+ module import veloceeSDK_UI_lib library

-Get the Audio+ instance by calling VlcSDK.getMediaPlayerObj() returning an IVlcMediaPlayerSDK interface
 In order to be notified when a new playlist is dowloaded (so it may be played), call registerPlaybackEvents(IPlaybackEvents rcv) supplying an instance implementing OnPlaylistLoaded(List<String> trackNames)